SuperMix: Supervising the Mixing Data Augmentation: Conclusion

 \section{Conclusion}

-In this paper, we have studied the potential of mixing multiple images using the supervision of a teacher for data augmentation.
-We proposed SuperMix, a supervised mixing augmentation method that combined multiple images to produce rich data.
-The effectiveness and efficiency of SuperMix are validated through extensive experiments and evaluations.
-We demonstrated that SuperMix significantly improves the state-of-the-art of knowledge distillation and provides the same performance as the complex methods of automated augmentation.
+In this paper, we studied the potential of mixing multiple images using supervision of a teacher for the data augmentation.
+We proposed SuperMix, a supervised mixing augmentation method that combines salient regions in multiple images to produce unseen training samples.
+The effectiveness and efficiency of SuperMix is validated through extensive experiments, evaluations, and ablation studies.
+Specifically, incorporating SuperMix data for distillation enhances the state of the art of knowledge distillation.
+SuperMix provides comparable performance to the automated augmentation methods, and when combined, notably improves the generalization of the model.